adyxax/www/content/docs/about-me.md

 I joined Intersec as a trainee in April 2009, then as the company's first full time system administrator in September 2009.
 At the time Intersec was a startup of just about 15 people.
 When I left in June 2016 it had grown up to more than 112 people with branch offices in three countries, and I am glad I was along for the ride.

-Intersec gave me opportunity of working as the head of IT for about 5 years (not counting the first year and a half when I was learning the ropes), participating in Intersec's growth by scaling the infrastructure, deploying new services (Remote access, self hosted email, backups, monitoring, wifi, etc.), recruiting and then managing my team (2 people for a many years, 3 the last year).
+Intersec gave me the opportunity of working as the head of IT for about 5 years (not counting the first year and a half when I was learning the ropes), participating in Intersec's growth by scaling the infrastructure, deploying new services (Remote access, self hosted email, backups, monitoring, wifi, etc.), recruiting and then managing my team (2 people for many years, 3 the last year).
 I also designed the high availability platforms we deployed Intersec's products on.

 I left Intersec looking for new challenges and for a new life away from the capital.
 Paris is one of the best cities on earth, but I needed a change and left for Lyon.